brockwhittaker/routing.js/README.md

 });
 ```

-##Storing Object-Level Data
+##Storing Class-Level Data
-If you want to store data that is associated with a particular `b-name` object, you can use the `$scope.data` assignment which sets a key value pair like below:
+If you want to store data that is associated with a particular `b-name` class, you can use the `$scope.data` assignment which sets a key value pair like below:

 ```javascript
 $scope.data.prop(b-name, "temperature", "78.6F");